RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	The European Union General Data Protection Regulation (GDPR); the Gramm– Leach–Bliley Act (GLBA)
 C.	Locks on doors; turnstiles
 D.	Perimeter defenses; internal defenses
-Answer: B
+Answer: A

 ### Question # 83 - Which one of the following is a critical component for confidential computing environments?
 A.	TEE
 B.	TPM
 C.	HSM
 D.	PKI
-Answer: B
+Answer: A

 ### Question # 84 - Which one of the following programs provides a general certification process for computing hardware that might be used in a government environment?
 A.	FedRAMP
 B.	NIST 800- 53
 C.	Common Criteria
 D.	FIPS 140- 2
-Answer: B
+Answer: C

 ### Question # 85 - 	In a Lightweight Directory Access Protocol (LDAP) environment, each entry in a directory server is identified by a ______________.
 A.	Domain name (DN).